chapel-lang/chapel/doc/rst/language/spec/language-overview.rst

 productive scalable computing.
 Chapel’s primary goal is to make parallel programming far more productive, from multicore desktops and laptops to commodity clusters and the cloud to high-end supercomputers.
-Chapel’s design and development are being led by Cray Inc. in collaboration with academia, computing centers, and industry.
+Chapel’s design and development are being led by Hewlett Packard Enterprise (formerly by Cray Inc.) in collaboration with academia, computing centers, and industry.

 Chapel is being developed in an open-source manner at GitHub under the